 Identify the requirements for your Linux distribution, and ensure that you have a supported kernel and required packages installed before starting installation.

-The Oracle Database installation requires an X Window System (for example,
+Oracle Universal Installer requires an X Window System (for example,

 libxpackages are part of a default Linux installation.
 If you perform an installation on a system with a reduced set of packages, then you must ensure that